 6. Schedule The Session Around The Sun

-You may be familiar with golden hour–the beautiful time of day just before the sun sets.
-This is when you want to shoot if you’re looking for that glorious, golden light in your photos.
-It’s important to be aware of when the sun is going to set–you can use your weather app to find this out–so that you have plenty of time to shoot before the light is gone.
+You may be familiar with the term “golden hour” aka the beautiful time of day just before the sun sets.
+This is when you want to shoot if you’re looking for that warm light in your photos.
+Planning ahead of time using your weather app to find out when sunset is ensures that you have plenty of time to shoot before the light is gone.

 The early afternoon may sound like a good time for photos schedule-wise, but keep in mind that the light is much harsher at this time because the sun is directly overhead.
-Early morning light can also be magical, so if you’re a morning person, consider a sunrise session where you arrive at your first location just as the sun starts to rise.
+Early morning light can also be magical, so if you’re a morning person, consider getting to your first location just as the sun starts to rise.

 7. Hire A Professional Photographer

-This should go without saying, but you are going to get the best photos by hiring a professional to take your engagement photos.
+This should go without saying, but you’re going to get the best photos by hiring a professional to take your engagement photos.
 Your engagement is such a short and special chapter in your life and your relationship, and you deserve to commemorate that time with beautiful photos together.

 If possible, we highly recommend booking your engagement photos with your wedding photographer.
 This gives you an opportunity to get comfortable and connect with your photographer prior to your big day, making for even better photos from your wedding.